minio/sio/README.md

 Its main properties are:
  - Security and high performance by relying on modern AEAD ciphers
- - Small overhead - encryption increases the amount of data ~0.05%
+ - Small overhead - encryption increases the amount of data by ~0.05%
  - Support for long data streams - up to 256 TB under the same key
  - Random access - arbitrary sequences / ranges can be decrypted independently